moloewe-leuphana/moloewe-leuphana.github.io/docs/saved_for_later/00_template_notebook.md

 Creating a Project Notebook from the scratch is not recommended because this approach can lead to many user errors and frustrations.
 Instead, users are recommended to download the Project Notebook from the project.

-When a new project is created on MoLöwe, a project notebook named "Template Notebook" is automatically generated.
+When a new project is created on MoLöwe, a Project Notebook named "Template Notebook" is automatically generated.
 This notebook can be downloaded to the users' computer by visiting the Projects page (see chapter "Notebooks" - Section "3 Download a Project Notebook")).